aethercloud-ai/agentauthnz/README.md

 # Result: client will use https://production.idp.com (not the hardcoded URL)
 ```

-### Production vs Testing Environment Variables
+### Environment Variable Usage

 **For Production Applications**:
-- Use `AGENTAUTH_*` variables (without `TEST_` prefix)
+- Use `AGENTAUTH_*` variables for configuration
 - Set `AGENTAUTH_IDP_BASE_URL` to override IdP endpoints
 - Configure security, timeouts, and logging variables as needed

 **For Testing**:
-- Use `AGENTAUTH_TEST_*` variables for all test configurations:
-  - `AGENTAUTH_TEST_IDP_BASE_URL` - Required for all tests
-  - `AGENTAUTH_TEST_IDP_CLIENT_ID` - Required for real authentication tests
-  - `AGENTAUTH_TEST_IDP_CLIENT_SECRET` - Required for real authentication tests
-- Tests will fail with clear error messages if required variables are not set
-- Test variables are completely separate from production variables
+- Tests use mock data and do not require any environment variables
-- All test variables are IdP independent and work with any OAuth2/OIDC provider
+- All tests are completely self-contained and isolated
+- No external IdP endpoints or network access required

 ### Environment Variable Validation